tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

 tags: [goreleaser, kubectl-plugin, kubernetes]
 ---

-[GoReleaser v1.0.0](https://carlosbecker.com/posts/goreleaser-v1/) was just released this week & I wanted to try out their new [Krew integration](https://goreleaser.com/customization/krew/) to see if I can use it in my GitHub Actions workflow to publish new versions of my kubectl plugins to the [official krew index](https://github.com/kubernetes-sigs/krew-index).
-Unfortunately it only works with [custom plugin indexes](https://krew.sigs.k8s.io/docs/user-guide/custom-indexes), so we still have to stick with the [rajatjindal/krew-release-bot](https://github.com/rajatjindal/krew-release-bot) GitHub action. 😭
+[GoReleaser v1.0.0](https://carlosbecker.com/posts/goreleaser-v1/) was just released this week & I wanted to try out their new [Krew integration](https://goreleaser.com/customization/krew/) to see if I can use it in my GitHub Actions workflow to publish new versions of my kubectl plugins to the [official Krew index](https://github.com/kubernetes-sigs/krew-index).

+Unfortunately this integration only works for publishing to [custom plugin indexes](https://krew.sigs.k8s.io/docs/user-guide/custom-indexes), so we still have to stick with the [rajatjindal/krew-release-bot](https://github.com/rajatjindal/krew-release-bot) GitHub action for now.[^1] 😭

-However I always wanted to try hosting a custom plugin index, so this finally gave me enough incentive to commit into doing it & share the process of how we would use GoReleaser to publish kubectl plugin to a custom plugin index.
+However I always wanted to try hosting a custom plugin index, so this finally gave me enough incentive to commit into doing it & share the process of how one would use GoReleaser to publish kubectl plugins to a custom plugin index.

-> A [Krew plugin manifest](https://krew.sigs.k8s.io/docs/developer-guide/plugin-manifest/) is a YAML file that describes the plugin, how it can be downloaded, and how it is installed on a machine.

 ## Hosting a custom plugin index

 A custom plugin index is essentially a Git repository that follows a certain directory structure & contains a bunch of Krew plugin manifests.

+> A [Krew plugin manifest](https://krew.sigs.k8s.io/docs/developer-guide/plugin-manifest/) is a YAML file that describes the plugin, how it can be downloaded, and how it is installed on a machine.

 We can refer to the Krew docs on ["Hosting Custom Plugin Indexes"](https://krew.sigs.k8s.io/docs/developer-guide/custom-indexes/) for details on how to host one.